 Desktop study of digital literacy in practice looking at potential solutions and best practice in improving digital literacy in the workforce.

 Barriers to Accessing Technology Enhanced Learning explores both the challenges and potential solutions in accessing digital and technology.

-We will look at developing a competency framework covering all who work and train in the NHS and we have been scoping existing digital literacy competency frameworks.
+We are looking at developing a competency framework covering all who work and train in the NHS.